bayer/phpstorm-m2-filetemplates/README.md

 # PHPStorm File Templates for Magento 2
 Useful file templates for working with Magento 2.

+Vendor and Module name will be automatically detected from the Path of the Module.

 ## Installation
 * clone the repository
 `git clone https://github.com/bayer/phpstorm-m2-filetemplates.git`